The Ultimate Coron Travel Guide

 The Ultimate Guide to Coron

-That’s why my husband Phil and I have created this up to date Blog Post Extravaganza to help make planning your trip to the Philippines super easy.
-This comprehensive guide will breakdown the Must See’s in Coron but also link to our other Must See’s in the Philippines.
+My husband and I created a Philippines blog post extravaganza to help make planning your trip to the Philippines super easy.
+This comprehensive guide will break down the must-see’s in Coron but also link to our other must-see’s in the Philippines.
 These include Siquijor, Moalboal, Bohol, Nacpan and Port Barton (notice El Nido is not on that list – click here to find out why).
-The posts are packed to the brim with everything we learnt on our month long trip and include some super helpful time and money saving tips.
+The posts are packed to the brim with everything we learnt on our month-long trip and include some super helpful time and money-saving tips.

 Why Visit Coron?

-Are you looking for clean turquiose water and cheap boat tours to some of the most spectacular sites?
-Or awe inspiring sunsets and some of the best views that the Philippines has to offer?
+Are you looking for clean turquoise water and cheap boat tours to some of the most spectacular sites?
+Or awe-inspiring sunsets and some of the best views that the Philippines has to offer?
 Then you will want to make sure Coron is on your bucket list.
-The Lakes on Coron Island have become world renowned, and for good reason.
+The Lakes on Coron Island have become world-renowned, and for good reason.
 Coron quickly became one of our favourite places in the Philippines.
 It is definitely worth the journey to get here and can easily be done on a budget.

 CYC Beach, Private Boat Tour